Greg-T8/Notebook/topics/languages/dotnet.md

 #### C# and .NET Timeline

 In 1999, before the first release of C#, the codename was **C-like Object-Oriented Language (COOL)**.
 The lead architect was Anders Hejlsberg.
 Anders indicates that flaws in most major programming languages (e.g. C++, Java) drove the fundamentals of the Common Language Runtime (CLR), which in turn drove the design of the C# language.

 "C sharp" implies that the language is an increment of C++.
+This convention plays on musical notation and programming language evolution.
+In music, a sharp (#) indicates that the note is to be raised by a semitone.
+Applying this concept to the progression of programming languages, C# suggests an enhancement or a higher version of C++.
+C++ itself is a play on the increment operator in C.

 | C# Version | Release Date | .NET Version(s)                         | Key C# Language Features Introduced                                                                                                                         | Major .NET Introductions                                         |
 |------------|--------------|-----------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------|